 Financial Policy Compliance

-NSD Policy Target FY 19/20
+NSD Policy Target FY 20/21

-Balanced Budget Operating revenues minus operating expenditures & debt service ≥ \$0 \$15,519,910
+Balanced Budget Operating revenues minus operating expenditures & debt service ≥ \$0 \$14,110,000

-Operating Reserve ≥ 15% of Operating Budget 28.6%
+Operating Reserve ≥ 15% of Operating Budget 29.4%

-Cash Flow Reserve As necessary \$12,500,000
+Cash Flow Reserve As necessary \$10,204,000

-Debt Coverage Ratio ≥ 1.25x coverage 4.50x
+Debt Coverage Ratio ≥ 1.25x coverage 4.15x

-Pension Funding CalPERS minimum plus additional UAL contribution \$135,000 above minimum
+Pension Funding CalPERS minimum plus additional UAL contribution Minimum contribution only

 OPEB Contribution 100% of ADC 100% of ADC

-Flow/Liquidity Reserve of \$12,500,000.
+Flow/Liquidity Reserve of \$10,204,000.
 These reserves meet the minimum requirements established in the Financial Policies.

 - NapaSan has estimated revenues conservatively for the current fiscal year.
-Additionally, one-time revenue sources have not been used to balance the operating budget, and there are no "unpredictable" revenues forecast in the budget or used to balance the budget. - NapaSan has adequately budgeted to meet all of its debt service requirements, and has maintained its debt service coverage ratio at a level higher than is required by bond covenants. - There are adequate revenues available to transfer to the Capital Projects Fund to meet the near-term needs in the Capital Improvement Plan. - Pension contributions include an additional \$135,000 payment toward the Unfunded Actuarial Liability (UAL) above the minimum required payment to CalPERS. - Contribution to Other Post-Employment Benefits (OPEB), including current retiree medical and contributions of the normal cost for current employees to an OPEB trust, equal 100% of the Actuarially Determined Contribution (ADC).
+Additionally, one-time revenue sources have not been used to balance the operating budget, and there are no "unpredictable" revenues forecast in the budget or used to balance the budget. - NapaSan has adequately budgeted to meet all of its debt service requirements, and has maintained its debt service coverage ratio at a level higher than is required by bond covenants. - There are adequate revenues available to transfer to the Capital Projects Fund to meet the near-term needs in the Capital Improvement Plan. - Pension contributions does not include any additional payment toward the Unfunded Actuarial Liability (UAL) above the minimum required payment to CalPERS.
+It is anticipated that revenues will be impacted by the pandemic. - Contribution to Other Post-Employment Benefits (OPEB), including current retiree medical and contributions of the normal cost for current employees to an OPEB trust, equal 100% of the Actuarially Determined Contribution (ADC).